nodejs/wiki-archive/ES6-Modules-in-Node.md

 ### `How can node identify whether a file is a CJS module or an ES6 module?` why does it even need to do this?

+Why does there need to be two modes?
+Why can't there be a single file mode?
+Why can't every file be assumed to support both formats?

+If it is constrained that import/require is interoperable between CJS and ES6, what does it take for export/module.exports to also be interoperable?

 Still unclear.

 Attempted questions on this: